-- All new buildings are constructed to net-zero GHG emissions standards by performing at or better than a greenhouse gas intensity limit of 1kg/m2/year. - All new buildings have at least 10% of their electricity produced on site by solar PV systems. - Efficient fixtures and irrigation achieve a 30% reduction in water use compared to typical base building of the same type, floor area, and occupancy.
+- All new buildings are constructed to net-zero GHG emissions standards by performing at or better than a mechanical energy use intensity (MEUI) of 30 kWh/(m2·year) and thermal energy demand intensity (TEDI) of 15 kWh/(m2·year). - All new buildings have at least 10% of their electricity produced on site by solar PV systems. - Efficient fixtures and irrigation achieve a 30% reduction in water use compared to typical base building of the same type, floor area, and occupancy.